babenyshevs/ai-project-template/README.md

 - Data Collection and Preprocessing
   - Data sources
   - Data access
+  - Data requiremnts:
+    - Types
+    - Formats
+    - Ammount (expecially if subsample is provided)
+    - Stability (devset should not differ from live data)
+    - Quality (missings, migtrating schema, etc)

 - Model Training and Validation
   - Justify modelling methodology - what kind of task is to be solved